 A child with poor reading skills or who isn’t good at simple math problems can get anxious and become sick.
 This will happen when you ask them to recite for the course or resolve an issue on the blackboard.
 Patients with GAD may whine about stomach upset, fatigue, uneasiness, and difficulty sleeping.

 Also, a young kid might throw tantrums, shout, and have nightmares.
-They might tense up and also start to show issues in school which wasn’t present before.
+They might tense up and also start to show issues in school which weren’t present before.

 What causes nervousness in children?
 Parents, as an example, who are nervous, can have stressed and nervous children.